Medical Terminologies and Interoperability

 When exchanging data, one has to map your data elements to the data elements of the destination system.
 When you are sending data outside your organization or network.
 There is another problem inherent in mappings.
 That is one of the granularity of the concepts.
 If two systems have different granularities, that means they have established different levels of detail for similar concepts and as a consequence of that decision, the concepts will not map directly one to another.
 In a simple sense, one is more detailed that other.

-To eliminate the need to map data, if systems use the same terminologies, they can exchange data that is understandable.
-Then when you send me a code 10928, I already know what that means.
-We both have the same standardized terminologies.
+To eliminate the need to map data, if systems use the same standardized reference terminologies, they can exchange data that is understandable.
+Then when you send the code 10928, the receiver already knows what that code means as both use the same reference terminologies.

 Medical Terminologies and Service Oriented Architecture (SOA)

 When one uses a terminology, you can create a Service Oriented Architecture terminology service to access it.
-Then everyone can use a common service to query the terminology.
-Then you have to learn how to use the service like a method or function call.
+Then everyone uses a common service to query the terminology.
+You use the service like a method.
 Medical Terminology differs from country to country.
-You can also use a terminology service to ask "How do you say Rhinitis in German?"
-Add to different concepts for the same word, different languages for the same word and one avoids the confusion level of a veritable tower of Babel.
-SNOMED CT handles these different foreign languages.
+You can use a terminology service to ask "How do you say Rhinitis in German?"
+Add to this the existence of different concepts for the same word (like the term 'cold'), different languages for the same word, and one can appreciate the complexity level of the informatics problems.
+SNOMED CT handles all the various concepts and foreign languages.

 Medical Concepts: Making Sense of Apples and Oranges